Code-Institute-Submissions/thrill-seekers/README.md

 ![Logo](/documentationfiles/logo2.webp)
 # Thrill Seeker Readme

 ThrillSeeker is a website that publishes articles about theme parks.
-Each park is rated and tips and recommendations are given for which target group the park is best suited.
+Each park is rated and tips and recommendations are given for which target group the park is best suited for.

 At ThrillSeeker, a passionate team of adrenaline junkies and theme park lovers use their extensive park hopping experience to provide insight and accurate details about each park reviewed.
 Their unwavering enthusiasm for thrills and dedication to accuracy make ThrillSeeker the ultimate source for in-depth theme park reviews.
 Users can create a bucket list, rate parks themselves and send a message to the operators via the contact form.
 Thrill Seeker - The Ultimate Guide to Adventure!